ISC-Lab/sok_artifact/README.md

 In the `sok_artifact` folder, run `python envtest.py` to verify all required packages and dataframes can be succesfully loaded.

 Note to reviewers: For evaluation, a Standard VM (ID 173) has been set up with the instructions above.

+### Using the Jupyter notebook
+To use Jupyter notebooks, run `jupyter notebook` in the terminal when in the `sok_artifact` folder.
+A webserver will start and open a browser window to the Jupyter interface.
+Here, the `figure1.ipynb` notebook file can be opened.
+Alternatively, VSCode can be used with the Jupyter extension to open the `figure1.ipynb` file.

 ## Artifact Evaluation (Only for Functional and Reproduced badges)